Instructions for Mac users

 Important!
 Read this or you may regret it!

-- SemiRestore supports Windows XP SP3 or higher.
+- SemiRestore supports Windows Vista 64 bit or higher.

-- Windows users must have iTunes, and .NET 3.5 or higher installed.
+- Windows users must have iTunes 12 (not the one for older video cards), and .NET 4.0 or higher installed.

-- Linux users must have libimobiledevice, GTK 3, and libssh2 installed (which should be by default).
+- Linux users must have libimobiledevice, GTK 3, libusbmuxd-tools, and openssl installed (which should be by default).

 - Linux users must read the README file